Runaway (dependent): Hong Kong

 In Hong Kong, 51.1 percent of at-risk youth identified by social workers have been a runaway during the age range of 11 to 18.

 India

 Approximately 47 million runaway and homeless adolescents are estimated to be on the streets of India.
-Studies have shown a higher prevalence of adolescent boys running away than adolescent girls.

 Familial respect is important in India.
 Much of the Indian runaway population describes themselves as young people doing everything right at home, but having received harsh treatment from family members all throughout life.
-Mistreatment consists of anything from favoring one child over another to extreme abuse.

 Mainland China

 Social control theory describes the runaway situation in China.
 Adolescent friendships can interfere with positive influences parents place in the adolescent's life.
 According to the Chinese National Bureau of Statistics, approximately 150,000 runaway children and youth were documented in 2006.
 Unrealistic expectations of school has caused many adolescents to run away.
 Many runaways are low achievers who reported they were constantly criticized by their teachers and experienced their teachers indifferent attitude toward them.
-Overbearing parents authoritarian, overprotective, and neglectful styles have led to adolescents running away.
+Overbearing parents' authoritarian, overprotective, and neglectful styles have led to adolescents running away.